Timinator2000/techio-algo-x/19 - 2025 and beyond/05 - nonograms with algorithm x.md

 <details>
 <summary>Spoiler #2: Requirements</summary>

-@VizGhar had a great idea with the 1/2 points and full points.
+@VizGhar had a great idea with his 1/2 points and full points.
 All I did was convert that idea to language that felt closer to what I had done on all the puzzles before.

 <details>
 <summary>Show me the money!</summary>